crypticwisdom/spark-tutorial-with-pyspark/docs/3-spark-architecture.md

 ## Jobs, Stages, and Tasks
 Based on general rule: When we submit application to the driver, it splits the application into 1 or more Jobs, usually these Jobs runs 1 after the other, inside each job we have 1 or more stages, and stage 2 can start only after stage 1 is done, and each stage hold multiple tasks, and these tasks are sent to each CPU core of executors to run in parallel.
 And the reason for multiple stages is because APache Spark tries to compact all the transformation which does not require data shuffling into 1 stage (narrow transformation), and then only when the shuffling is requred then the new stage will be created.
-The above is an explanation based on the DAG flow, stages shown in DAG UI holds narrow transformations and only when there is a SHuffle you will then find a line which moves fromthe first stage to another new stage.
+The above is an explanation based on the DAG flow, stages shown in DAG UI holds narrow transformations and only when there is a Shuffle you will then find a line which moves fromthe first stage to another new stage.

-* **Job**: Triggered by an action.
+* **Job**: Triggered by an action operation in code, unless cache.
 Represents the full execution of a DAG.
 * **Stage**: A set of tasks that can be executed together.
 Created when a wide transformation (like shuffle) is encountered.
 * **Task**: Smallest unit of work.
 One task per data partition.

-### Execution Flow:

-1. User calls an **action** -> **Job** created.
-2. Spark divides Job into **Stages** based on wide transformations.
-3. Each Stage is divided into **Tasks**.
-4. Tasks are scheduled to **Executors** based on available CPU cores.

 > Example: With 2 executors having 4 cores each, 8 tasks can run in parallel.

 ---

-## Understanding DAG
+## Understanding DAG (Directed Acyclic Graph)

 ### DAG in Spark: